bigzeze/ScreenWatcher/readme.md

 ![icon](./icons/icon.ico)

-ScreenWatcher is a desktop application that replace you staring at the screen.
-When a template you specified appears in a specific area of the screen, ScreenWatcher will make a sound to alert you.
+ScreenWatcher is a desktop application that freeing you from staring at the screen.
+You can use it when you have to constantly pay attention to certain images that may appear on the screen.
+When the image that matches the specified template appears in a specific area of the screen, ScreenWatcher will make a sound to alert you.

-This is a python project made by Pyside6 and Opencv.
+ScreenWatcher is a python project based on Pyside6 and Opencv.
 Pyside6 provides the window user interface.
 The template matching API of OpenCV is utilized for the purpose of object detection that aligns with your visual focus.

 ## Installation and Usage Instructions